-Combining like terms is pretty simple, as long as you are careful with your negative and positive numbers.
+Combining like terms is pretty simple, as long as you're careful with your negative and positive numbers.
 (For a quick review, check out adding integers and subtracting integers.)
 When adding and subtracting like terms, all you really need to do is combine the coefficients.

 Look Out: you can only combine terms with the exact same variables with the same exponents!

 It can seem a little more complicated when dealing with subtraction.
 You must be extremely careful to keep the operations with the correct terms.
-In the example:
+Check it out:

-there are two terms that can be combined (2y and 8y).
-However, it is "minus 8y" and we MUST be careful to keep the subtraction sign.
-2y – 8y = -6y.
+In this example, there are two terms that can be combined (2y and 8y).
+However, it's "minus 8y" and we MUST be careful to keep the subtraction sign: 2y – 8y = -6y.
 This expression simplifies to:

-It is also worthy to note that the order of addition does not matter.
-This expression could also be written as 5x +-6y or 5x – 6y.
+It's also worthy to note that the order of addition doesn't matter.
+This expression could also be written as 5x +(-6y) or 5x – 6y.

 In each example below, we will draw shapes around the like terms